About Our Chapter

-The three pillars of our six year (7th-12th grade) NCL experience for mothers and daughters are Community Service, Leadership Development and Cultural Enrichment.
+The three pillars of our six year (7th-12th grade) NCL experience for mothers and daughters are Community Service, Leadership Development and Cultural Experiences.
 Mothers “Patronesses” and daughters “Ticktockers” both benefit from engagement in these 3 areas of focus through our chapter.

 THE TICKTOCKER EXPERIENCE